BcanTayiz/sequence-chain-system/Introduction.md

 ## Simple Idea

-<p style="color:orange">Actually, I designed a rule similar to kmeans, which is an unsupervised learning method.
+<p style="color:orange">Actually, I designed an algorithm similar to kmeans, which is an unsupervised learning method.
 However, my main motive was to design a sequence system and adaptive complex system agent.  </p>

+<p style="color:coral">This concept seem part of an cellular automata system.
+Therefore, the example and usage of cellular automata to machine learning and creating a code chunk to solve the pattern recognition comes to new to me.
+Therefore, I saw this idea unique.
+However it is a part of Cellular Automata Theory.
+[3]</p>